New York, Susquehanna and Western 142: Reduced Susquehanna excursion service

 In 1999, another schedule of excursions was planned for No. 142, but sometime that year, while No. 142 was being ferried from Utica to Chenango Forks, its left side cylinder suffered a catastrophic failure.
 The locomotive had to travel to Binghamton with only its right cylinder intact, and it subsequently had to be repaired.
 Throughout October and November, No. 142 hauled another series of Fall Foliage excursions between North Bergen and Warwick, and the trips were to help the Historical Society fund construction of a new locomotive shed to relocate No. 142.
 On September 10, 2000, No. 142 hauled an excursion over NJ Transit between Dunellen and High Bridge, and it was sponsored by the Dunellen Merchants and Professionals Association for their Dunellen Railroad Days event.

 On June 16-17, 2001, No. 142 hauled some excursions between Butler and the Pequannock area as part of Butler's Centennial Celebrations.
 In September, No. 142 was to haul excursions for another Dunellen Railroad Days event, but NJ Transit cancelled the event after the September 11 attacks.

 On September 7-8, 2002, No. 142 hauled Dunellen Railroad Days excursions over NJ Transit's Raritan Valley line.
 On September 28, No. 142 hauled four push-pull excursions with NYS&W Nos.
 2400, 2402, and 2012 in the Lincoln Park Days event, over NJ Transit between Lincoln Park and Netcong.
 The following day, No. 142 led another Lincoln Park Days excursion, but before the return run, one of the locomotive's lubricator pipes fell off, leading a driving axle bearing to overheat and disintegrate.
-The three NYS&W diesels covered the rest of that day's excursions.
+The three NYSW diesels covered the rest of that day's excursions.
 No. 142 was left for several weeks on a siding in Little Falls, then towed to Little Ferry.
 No drop pit was available, so crews pushed the locomotive over the side of a turntable pit and used a crane to remove its faulty axle, which was shipped to the Strasburg Rail Road to have its bearing replaced.

 By May 2003, No. 142 was moved to the New York, Susquehanna and Western Technical and Historical Society's new shed in Butler, where it underwent some other repairs and had heat sensors installed for the bearings.
 By August 21, the repairs were completed, and No. 142 performed another test run between Butler and Limecrest.
 It subsequently hauled some Dunellen Railroad Days and Lincoln Park Days excursions.
 By year's end, the Susquehanna, which had been reducing its passenger operations as liability insurance costs rose, sold complete ownership of No. 142 to the Historical Society.